 Even in cases where the man is married to the woman and is the “legal father” he can disestablish his paternity.
 Our firm handles cases where men are being sued for child support but believe they are not biologically related and fit under all other requirements.

 This is a contract made by a couple before they are married.
-This agreement can determine how property will be split in the case of a divorce and make provision in the event that one spouse dies.
+This agreement can determine how the property will be split in the case of a divorce and make provision in the event that one spouse dies.

 Our law firm encourages couples contemplating marriage to get a prenuptial agreement because it can avoid many issues in the future.